 So, you’re probably wondering what there is to do in Ottawa when you’re not square dancing… Well the answer is: quite a lot!

-It also boasts a lively LGBTQ community that includes clubs and associations around the capital region.
+It also has a lively LGBTQ community that includes clubs and associations around the capital region.

 Of course, we can’t forget the local gay square dance club, the Ottawa Date Squares!